Available with Location Referencing license.

 - Click the Recalculate From Measure button next to the From Measure text box.

 - Update the To Measure value if necessary.

 The To Measure value is automatically populated with the geometric length of the chosen centerline by default.

-If you don't know the To Measure value, you can do the following to allow ArcGIS Pipeline Referencing to calculate one by calculating the sum of the To Measure value and From Measure value:
+If you don't know the To Measure value, you can do the following to allow Location Referencing to calculate one by calculating the count of the To Measure value and From Measure value:

 - Update the From Measure value if necessary.